marcoslaranz/dotnet_tips/adding_monitoring.md

 ## Compile and test.
 Run your Grafana sever:
-  Please, look at document xxx to get instructions in how to run the grafana processes
+  Please, look at the wiki link 'Adding Grafana in your WebApi' to get instructions on how to run the Grafana processes

 Check if your servers are up and running.